Fishermen hook two Great White Sharks in 10 minutes: 'I couldn't believe it'

 FOLLOW US ON FACEBOOK FOR MORE FOX LIFESTYLE NEWS

-Scientists with the Atlantic White Shark Conservancy have since estimated the shark to be around 3,000 pounds, which was easily “the biggest” Great White Michalove has tagged this season, Michalove says.
+Scientists with the Atlantic White Shark Conservancy have since estimated the shark to be around 3,000 pounds, which was easily “the biggest” Michalove has tagged this season.
 But he’s not just doing it for bragging rights, though — the captain’s work helps the conservancy to monitor the migratory patterns of the species.